-The God that we have abandoned.
-The God that we have scorned and spat at.
-The God that he came to bring us home to, to know and to cherish and to love.
+That we have scorned.
+And spat at.
+For the God.
+That he came.
+To bring us home to.
+To know.
+And to cherish.

-For in Christ, God was reconciling this world to himself, not counting man's trespasses against them is what Paul says in another place.
+And to love.
+For in Christ.
+God.
+Was reconciling.
+This world.
+To himself.
+Not counting.
+Man's trespasses.
+Against them.

+[24:38] Is what Paul says.
+In another place.
+For our sake.
+He became poor.
+So that you.
+By his poverty.
+Might become.

-[40:47] For our sake, he became poor so that you, by his poverty, might become rich.
-Or as Paul put it yet another way in another letter also to the Corinthian church.
+Rich.
+Or as Paul put it.
+Yet another way.
+In.
+Another letter.
+Also to the Corinthian church.
+For our sake.
+He made him.
+Who knew no sin.

-For our sake, for our sake, for our sake, he made him who knew no sin to be sin so that in him we might become the righteousness of God.
+To be sin.
+So that in him.
+We.
+Might become the righteousness.
+Of God.
+That is.
+Restored.

-That is restored in rich, right relationship with God himself.
-That we might have reconciliation.
+In rich.
+Right.
+Relationship.
+With God himself.
+That we might have.
+Reconciliation.
 That's what the Bible calls it.
+Reconciliation.
+Now.

-Reconciliation now in the gospel of Jesus Christ.
-We have become rich in him.
-And then one day when Jesus returns, at last, we will join in the right relationships of a wholly renewed cosmos forever and ever.
+In the gospel of Jesus Christ.
+We have become.
+Rich.
+In him.
+And then.
+One day.
+When Jesus returns.
+At last.
+We will join in.

+[25:34] The right relationships.
+Of a holy.
+Renewed.
+Cosmos.
+Forever.
+And ever.
+In new bodies.
+In new life.
+In restoration.
+Of everything.
+That was impoverished.

-In new bodies, in new life, in restoration of everything that was impoverished by the rebellion of man.
-The richness of a new creation at last, complete in Christ.
+By the rebellion of man.
+The richness.
+Of a new creation.
+At last.
+Complete in Christ.
+When no longer.
+Shall thorns.

-[ 42:00 ] When no longer shall thorns infest the ground.
-When no longer shall sins and sorrows grow.
-Where fields and floods and rocks and hills and plains.

-When all nature will repeat the sounding joy of at last his blessings flowing far as the curse had been found.
+Infest the ground.
+When no longer.
+Shall sins.
+And sorrows.
+Grow.
+Where fields.
+And floods.
+And rocks.
+And hills.
+And plains.
+When all nature.
+Will repeat.

+The sounding joy.
+Of at last.
+His blessings.
+Flowing.
+Far.
+As the curse.
+Had been found.
 Across the whole world.
+And the glories.
+Of his righteousness.

-And the glories of his righteousness and the wonders of his love will fill this world as the waters cover the sea.
-That is the promise of the gospel of the Lord Jesus Christ.
+And the wonders.
+Of his love.
+Will fill this world.
+As the waters.
+Cover the sea.
+That is the promise.
+Of the gospel.
+Of the Lord Jesus Christ.
+And it's all because.

-And it's all because for your sake he became poor.
-The first Adam grasped at life.